 About the park

 Pangishimo means “sunset” in Algonquin.

-The 0.3-hectare park will highlight Indigenous culture and heritage.
-Featuring art and interpretive installations, it will offer an interpretive experience, and promote an appreciation and understanding of the Algonquin culture.
+The 0.3-hectare park highlights Indigenous culture and heritage.
+Featuring art and interpretive installations, it offers an interpretive experience, and promotes an appreciation and understanding of the Algonquin culture.

 Accessible year-round, the park is a natural-style public green space, with lush planting, a wooden boardwalk and spectacular vantage points.
 It boasts a universally accessible pathway network connecting the Ottawa River shoreline behind the Canadian War Museum to nearby Chaudières Falls Park.